-Switch 3300 as a Desktop Switch
+Switch 3300 MM as a Desktop Switch

-The example in Figure 5 shows how a Switch 3300 can be used for a group of users that require dedicated 10Mbps or 100Mbps connections to the desktop.
-The Switch 3300 stack has a SuperStack II Switch 1000BASE-SX Module that allows it to provide a Gigabit Ethernet link to a SuperStack II Switch 9000 SX in the basement.
+The example in Figure 5 shows how a Switch 3300 MM can be used, within a stack, for a group of users that require dedicated 10Mbps or 100Mbps connections to the desktop.
+The Switch 3300 SM provides a Gigabit Ethernet connection to a SuperStack II Switch 9300 in the basement whilst the Switch 3300 TM provides a Gigabit Ethernet connection to a local server.